fershad/fershad.com/src/writing/rss-feed-update.md

 - Subscribe to the new Posts feed at [https://fershad.com/feed-posts.xml](https://fershad.com/feed-posts.xml) to receive my longer form content - mostly focused on web sustainability but with some change ups thrown in occasionally.
 - Subscribe to the new Notes feed at [https://fershad.com/feed-notes.xml](https://fershad.com/feed-notes.xml) to get the short notes, quick thoughts, monthly recaps, and link posts that I'm hoping to publish more of in 2025.

 Of course, if you love duplication then you can subscribe to all three.
-Though I'd advise against that.
+Though I'd advise against that.\

+### How will you now when the new site is online?

+I'll blog about it, of course!